johnmanjohnston/tracker/README.md

 If using the Python version, you will need to have Python installed.

 If using the C++ version, you will need to have libcurl installed, as the file uses libcurl to fetch the data.
+If you're recompiling the code, do make sure to include `-lcurl` while compiling to include libcurl for the compiler.